Massold Clay Canyons

 Back to glaciation.
 Much of North America was covered by glaciers right down into the Gulf of Mexico.
 There were various stages of glaciation in which the ice sheets retreated and advanced.
 As mentioned at the beginning of our tour, the final glacial period of the Wisconsinian is of greatest relevance when discussing the peopling of North America.

 Now that we have looked at the geology of the area as well as the earliest human history of the area, we enter into the recent history of these hills.
-As we have already talked about, these hills have been occupied for a long time by various Native people.
-It is likely that Native people utilized the clay resources as well, since pottery was being on the Plains for a couple thousand of years.
+As we have already talked about, these hills have been occupied for a long time by various First Nations people.
+It is likely that First Nations people utilized the clay resources as well, since pottery was being on the Plains for a couple thousand of years.
 However, we are now concerned with the commercial development of the clay resources.
 One question remains.
 Who “discovered” the clay that lead to the development of the brick plant?
 According to local history and ownership, the clay resources were “discovered” in and around 1886 by Thomas McWilliams.
 McWilliams, along with friends and various family members were reported out searching the area for some lost cattle and picking saskatoon berries.
 While venturing into the hills, McWilliams became aware of the outcroppings of clay.
 The clay is evident from a distance today due to erosion and past mining, but it is very likely that the striations of clay were not evident in those days.
 At any rate, McWilliams realized the resource that lay there and he also realized the economic potential.
 Well, McWilliams headed into Moose Jaw from his original homestead that was located by the Moose Jaw Creek.
 He was headed for the land titles office, and once he got there he laid claim to the land that contained the clay outcroppings.
 In accordance with the rules for establishing claim to land, McWilliams moved his family to this new site, and established a new homestead.
 True to the rules and regulations of the time for establishing claim a ‘house’ and fences for livestock were built.
 Apparently, part of the land was even broken and cultivated to facilitate some kind of cropping or a garden.
 We know from present agriculture that the hill’s clay content was not conducive to farming, which is probably just as well for McWilliams.
 Why?
 Because it appears that McWilliams’ goal was to mine clay from the hills and sell it to the established Wellington White brick plant in Moose Jaw.

 Click Here to contact us